It is most often to your benefit to opt for Family Mediation.

-Family Mediation will not always work in every case and indeed in some instances (for example, in cases whereby it is alleged domestic violence or abuse has occurred) clearly mediation is unsuitable and cannot be attempted, but in many cases, mediation does have many benefits to consider:
+Family Mediation will not always work in every case and indeed in some instances (for example, in cases whereby it is alleged domestic violence or abuse has occurred) mediation is somewhat unsuitable and cannot be attempted.
+In many cases, however, mediation does have many benefits to consider:

-- It’s less stressful, with less conflict between you and the person that you are in dispute with and certainly when compared to attending court;
+- It’s less stressful and incurs less conflict between you and the person that you are in dispute with and certainly when compared to attending court

-- It can be less upsetting or damaging for any children involved – and helps them continue important family relationships.;
+- It can be less upsetting or damaging for any children involved and helps them to continue important family relationships.

 Can you get legal aid for Family Mediation?

 Subject to your financial position and in particular your income and capital assets held, you may be able to get mediation and legal support for mediation for free if you qualify for legal aid.

 The first meeting with a mediator is often called a Mediation Information & Assessment Meeting (MIAM).